Camp Should-A-Been - Season Twelve

 that meant the judges made the right call on 14 of their 20 picks.
 That's not good, but maybe it's not as awful as it

 felt in real time.
-Bidding farewell to camp tonight were original semifinalist Nick Boddington, Mathenee Treco, Josh Holiday,
+Bidding farewell to camp tonight were original semifinalist Nick Boddington, Mathenee Treco, Josh Holiday (who introduced the first self-penned song to American Idol, as if that idea was ever going to catch on),

 and Gurpreet Singh Sarin – unlike the rest of the Idolsphere, we will eschew making any cheap, groanful puns about